microsoft/Phi-3CookBook/md/03.Inference/overview.md

 ## **Accessing Phi-3-mini:**
 To access Phi-3-mini, you can use [Semantic Kernel](https://github.com/microsoft/SemanticKernelCookBook) in a Copilot application.
 Semantic Kernel is generally compatible with Azure OpenAI Service, open-source models on Hugging Face, and local models.
-You can also use Ollama or LlamaEdge to call quantized models.
-Ollama allows individual users to call different quantized models, while LlamaEdge provides cross-platform availability for gguf models.
+You can also use [Ollama](https://ollama.com) or [LlamaEdge](https://llamaedge.com) to call quantized models.
+Ollama allows individual users to call different quantized models, while LlamaEdge provides cross-platform availability for GGUF models.

 ## **Quantized Models:**
 Many users prefer to use quantized models for local inference.
-For example, you can directly run ollama run Phi-3 or configure it offline using a Modelfile.
+For example, you can directly run Ollama run Phi-3 or configure it offline using a Modelfile.
 The Modelfile specifies the GGUF file path and the prompt format.

 ## **Generative AI Possibilities:**
 Combining SLMs like Phi-3-mini opens up new possibilities for generative AI.
 Inference is just the first step; these models can be used for various tasks in resource-constrained, latency-bound, and cost-constrained scenarios.

 In summary, Phi-3-mini allows developers to explore different model formats and leverage generative AI in various application scenarios.